William Rickford Collett: Biography

 Collett was born in Hemel Hempstead, Hertfordshire, in 1810.
 In the 1837 United Kingdom general election, he unsuccessfully ran as a candidate for Boston in Lincolnshire.
 Between 1841 and 1847, he served as the Member of Parliament for Lincoln.

 In the late 1840s or early 1850s, Collett moved to New South Wales, becoming a director of the Australian Mutual Mining Association.
 In 1854, he was appointed the Commissioner for Roads for the colony, undertaking surveying work on the Northern Road between Morpeth and Murrurundi.
 In March 1864, Collett moved to New Zealand, becoming the Chief Superintendent of Roads and Bridges.
 In this role, he facilitated the construction of rail south of Pōkeno, connecting the Mangatāwhiri River south to Meremere, and preparing the initial designs of the Panmure Bridge in Auckland.

 Collett was declared insolvent due to financial difficulties in 1866, due to the foreclosure of a gold mining venture at Denison Town, New South Wales which he had financed.
-He returned to the British Isles, contesting a seat for the Conservative Party for the 1869 Tipperary by-election, however was unsuccessful, receiving only 12 votes.
+He returned to the British Isles, contesting a seat for the Conservative Party for the 1869 County Tipperary by-election, however was unsuccessful, receiving only 12 votes.

 Collett died in 1882, and was buried at Deans Grange Cemetery in Dublin.